 If you or a loved one has been arrested for operating a vehicle under the influence of drugs, even if the drugs involved were prescribed by a doctor, it's critical to consider all of your legal options and find the best defense attorney you can.

-Our DUI lawyers are experienced at representing individuals who have been charged with driving under the influence of narcotics or prescription drugs in Columbus and the surrounding areas.
+Our DUI lawyers are experienced at representing individuals who have been charged with driving under the influence of narcotics or prescription drugs in Cincinnati and the surrounding areas.
 They are committed to helping you clear your name and overcome the charges.